MINNEAPOLIS — Election Day is coming up quick.

 - Have resided in Minnesota for 20 days immediately preceding Election Day

 - Have any felony conviction record discharged, expired or completed

 - Not be under court-ordered guardianship where a court has revoked your voting rights

 - Not have been ruled legally incompetent by a court of law

-Want to see who's on your ballot this August?
+Want to see who's on your ballot?
 Plug in your address using the state's My Ballot tool to get a list of candidates on the ballot in your precinct.